 Missouri Eviction Record Search

-Missouri landlords have a few options when it comes to accessing public records for background checks.
+Missouri landlords have a couple of options when it comes to accessing public records for background checks.

-In addition to third-party software that collects the information you need, the state’s Judicial Court Directory provides an on-demand public record requesting system at no cost.
+In addition to third-party software that collects the information landlords need, the state’s Judicial Court Directory provides an on-demand public record requesting system at no cost.

 To access the eviction records: